Relaxing Concurrent Data-structure Semantics for Increasing Performance: A Multi-structure 2D Design Framework: Complexity Analysis

 \section{Complexity Analysis}

-In this section, we analyze the relation between \width and \depth using \wincoupled.
-However, the same result applies for \windecoupled (See Appendix \ref{sec:qDDcomp}).
-We provide the expected step complexity of a sequential process, where a single \processor applies the sequence of operations.
-The type of an operation in the sequence is determined independently with a fixed probability, where $p$ denotes the probability of a \putop operation.
-With multiple \substructures, it is possible to make multiple \hopos in search of a valid \substructure.
+In this section, we analyse the correlation between \hopos and the \window parameters \width and \depth.
+We provide the expected step complexity of our framework by considering the sequential executions of our algorithm; where a single \processor executes a sequence of operations.
+The type of the operations in the sequence is determined independently with a fixed probability, where $p$ denotes the probability of a \putop operation.